GermanBrainRot/Project-Galileo/README.md

 By the way: I mean this quite literally.
 We are teasing out an important distinction here: *information* versus *knowledge*.
 If we follow Rovelli's reasoning, this physical instance of the text that you are reading - no matter if it's represented with ink or bits and pixels - *contains* information about some causally potent principle, the "abstract" text. *Your* engagement with the text reproduces and produces *living* knowledge.

 And yes: If we take "causal information = correlation" to its logical conclusion, this means that the evolving *meaning* of the text for different readers is as physical as the momentum of an asteroid floating through space (which, by the way, is also observer-dependent as an observer in the same rest frame would describe the asteroid as stationary).
 And if you can still take me seriously here, I would hope that this gives you pause when scientists in other disciplines try to explain things in mechanistic terms while ignoring more complex channels of causality.

-If you saw a snapshot of a[ tea pot in space](https://en.wikipedia.org/wiki/Russell's_teapot), what would you think where it should go?
-I don’t know about you, but I would not have any expectation whatsoever, meaning I would have to begin with a totally unconstrained prior on its momentum which is at the moment *nowhere to be found* in nature.
-Only when information about the position of the tea pot becomes causally available to me would it and I simultaneously *wake up* to each other’s position, while also giving us a hint at who we are, how we got here and where we’re going.
-It would appear that macroscopic "momentum" of relatively simple objects is just an encoding of the effectively very low dimensional causes driving the motion of the system, and that talk of "momentum" of quantum objects is actually misleading.
-It's pure causality!

-Let me leave the stuff that can be said about this new *real* equivalence principle that already solves a ton of problems and is 90% of the way to something formal with two more *speculations* (and yes, these are now indeed completely wild and free speculations) where else we could take this idea:

-1. In order to “see” the facts, the observer should naturally somehow face towards the past, marching *backwards* into the future, just like the Babylonians correctly thought…
-2. Notice how in GR, your geodesic future - if it has anything to do with a center of mass - would then only betray its existence by the strange motion of objects that you can’t account for by other known physics…
-3. Apropros gravity: GR suggests that gravity is just coordinate-frame carrying masses fighting it out with each other, constantly trying to reconcile their different notions of up, down, left, right, back, forth, past and future.
-And with my picture of QM, *this makes sense now* at the quantum level.
-No more discretization of spacetime, no more quantum foam, no more Calabi-Yaus.
-Particles are *real* at interactions and this reality leaves a trace, and outside of interactions, you can not say anything.

-A last few things to mention on the conceptual roadblocks in academia that I just bulldozed over.

-There is a popular misconception that relativity removes facts.
-The reality, however, is that it *refines* them.
-This is well known even in academia where relativity (or “abstract universality of a placeholder” in Hegelese) has been elevated into the formalistic heavens as a concept called *gauge*.
-But where the formalist approach is to more or less blindly guess a gauge and see if it matches reality, the natural approach is to have reality constrain the gauge.

-By the way: Rovelli himself *did* draw this comparison of his relativity to gauge theory - but so far, he has not ventured into providing us with a proper (i.e. a “Yang-Mills”) gauge, forcing the early Rovelli to not just give up on actual facts, but to philosophically commit against their existence.
-More recently, Rovelli acknowledges that this is a problem, but his solution remains unsatisfying.
-My two requirements for becomeables should fix this technical gap, *if* they can be made formal.

 ---